mzazon/awesome-cloud-projects/aws/real-time-analytics-dashboards-kinesis-quicksight/real-time-analytics-dashboards-kinesis-quicksight.md

    echo "✅ Created Flink application structure"
    ```

    The Maven project structure is now established with all necessary dependencies for Kinesis connectivity and S3 output.
-This configuration enables the Flink application to consume streaming data, perform windowing operations, and write results to durable storage for dashboard consumption.
+This configuration uses the latest compatible versions of Flink and AWS connectors, ensuring optimal performance and security.
+The shade plugin creates a fat JAR containing all dependencies required for deployment to Managed Service for Apache Flink.

 4. **Create the main Flink application class**: